ksamirw3/imessage/README.md

 a [Sails](http://sailsjs.org) application

-make sure you install docker-compose in your machen   "sudo apt-get install docker-compose"
+make sure you install docker-compose in your machine   "sudo apt-get install docker-compose"

 cd imessage folder the type "docker-compose up"